mesosphere/dcos-commons/frameworks/hdfs/docs/install.md

 ### Service Configuration

-The service configuration object contains properties that MUST be specified during installation and CANNOT be modified after installation is in progress.
+The service configuration object contains some properties that MUST be specified during installation and CANNOT be modified after installation is in progress.
 This configuration object is similar across all DC/OS Infinity services.
 Service configuration example:

 ```json
 {